 Here is that forlorn coffee table made new…

-Up next, my daughter has had her own makeover fun with a vintage nightstand.
-Sign up for my newsletter by either the form in the sidebar or at the bottom of this post to get the details in your inbox.
+Also, sign up for my newsletter at the bottom of this post to get the details in your inbox.